samedskulj/bosnia-quiz/README.md

 # Lahko.ba
-Quiz website where you can learn a lot more about Bosina itself.
+Quiz website where you can learn a lot more about Bosnia itself.
 This website is made during COVID-19 pandemic, to ensure that students/people are still learning about their beloved country

 # Why it is made?